 - after 1 year your appointments might be every 2 to 3 months

-- after 3 years your appointments could be every 6 months, until you reach at least 5 years
+- after 3 years your appointments could be every 6 months, until at least 5 years

 - after 5 years you might might have 1 appointment every year, but this can vary